Skip to content

 Most tax systems use bands.
 Lower bands tax at lower rates, so the average across all earnings is below the rate on the highest band — which is the marginal.

-Which should I use to decide a pension contribution?
+Which to use to decide a pension contribution?

 The marginal rate.
 Pension contributions reduce taxable income from the top down, so you save tax at the marginal rate, not the average.